 Effective safety and health management includes effective emergency planning.
 What should this cover?

 The organisation should establish and maintain procedures to respond to accidents and emergency situations, and to prevent and minimise the safety and health impacts associated with them.
+This is required by Section 11 of the Safety, Health and Welfare at Work Act 2005.
 Emergency planning should cover:

 - the development of emergency plans

 - the testing and rehearsing of these plans and related equipment, including fire fighting equipment and fire alarms

 - training personnel on what to do in the event of an emergency, particularly those people who have to carry out duties (e.g. fire-fighting teams, first- aiders)